Nationwide Legal Representation: How Our Firm Serves Clients in the U.S. Where Our Attorneys are Not Licensed

 Years of Experience in Diverse Legal Environments

-Our firm has years of collective experience handling pro hac vice admissions across various states.
-This allows us to bring our experience to many clients.
-Our attorneys have probably practiced in most states by this point, through MDLs or via Pro Hac Vice.
-Again, that does not mean we’re licensed to practice there, that we think we know it all everywhere, or that we do not respect the Rules concerning the practice of law.
+This allows us to bring sophisticated experience to many clients.
+Our personal injury attorneys have probably practiced in most states by this point, through MDLs or via Pro Hac Vice.
+Again, that does not mean we’re licensed to practice in all these states, that we think we know it all everywhere, or that we do not respect the Rules concerning the practice of law.
 Rather, this is meant to be informative for clients we represent who may be outside our states of licensure.
 And of course, many firms do this.
 It is a common practice in mass torts, for example.

 Collaborating with Local Counsel